DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

-## Do it yourself EPUB with pandoc
+## Do it yourself EPUB using pandoc
 Two popular conversion programs that can convert from a wide variety of input formats and produce EPUBs are pandoc (see also chapter 6 <!-- internal link needed-->) and Calibre's conversion tool.[^ebook-convert]

 For example, consider *Beowulf* available from Project Gutenberg in a variety of formats (including EPUB).
 The 'plain text' version [^plaintext], is the complete text of the book in a single file with no styling (no fonts, sizes, or bold etc).
 We can use this to show how a simple conversion to EPUB works.